ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 %}
 </div>

 So what's the problem with this alerting rule?
 To start, there are cases when it _should_ fire but doesn't.
 That is, there are **significant events that are missed**.
 Below is an example case, where the blue dashed line represents the SLO rate.
-The error rate is a continuous 0.15%, which if continued undetected would eventually blow the error budget.
+The error rate is a continuous 0.15%, which if continued undetected would eventually blow the error budget and cause us to fail our SLO.

 {% include figure.html
   img_src="/public/assets/alerting/simple-steady.png"